The Lord is not slow. He is gathering.

 Now read the full context.
 People were scoffing about the delay of Christ's return: "Where is this 'coming' he promised?"
 (3:4).
 Peter explains: the delay is not slowness.
 It is patience — patience toward "you" (the believers), because God is gathering in all His elect before the end.

-Read it correctly: "The Lord is patient with you [believers], not wanting any [of you] to perish, but everyone [of you] to come to repentance."
-The "any" and "all" are subsets of the "you."
+Read it correctly: "The Lord is patient with you [believers], not wanting anyone [of you] to perish, but everyone [of you] to come to repentance."
+The "anyone" and "everyone" are subsets of the "you."
 God is not willing that any of His people perish.

 The Greek Confirms It

 The prepositional phrase εἰς ὑμᾶς (eis humas) — "toward you" — is the grammatical anchor.
-All direction toward the beloved church.
+The wish never leaves that address.

 The Devastating Problem for Arminianism

 But if God purposes that none should perish — and the "none" refers to His elect — then none will perish.
 Every chosen one reaches repentance because God's purpose is effectual.
 This is the monergistic logic of sovereignty: either God accomplishes His purpose or He doesn't.
-The Arminian reading turns 2 Peter 3:9 into a statement of divine frustration.
-The Reformed reading makes it a statement of divine faithfulness.
+The same verse is either a record of divine frustration or a promise of divine faithfulness — and Peter's grammar has already decided which.

 Why Christ Hasn't Returned Yet